 A Twist of Fate In the Quest For Greatness

-It is ironic that it was Joe who exclaimed as a young boy that he will become the first Catholic President of the country.
-He was pretty sure about that and many people also had this strong feeling about his ambitions.
+Ironically, it was Joe who exclaimed as a young boy that he would become the first Catholic president of the country.
+He was extremely confident in this proclamation, and many people also strongly felt about his ambitions.

-Jack was more in the shadow of Joe, but nonetheless, he was also active in extracurricular activities and sports and he performed well specifically in his Government and History classes.
-But his grades were just average overall.
+Jack lived in the shadow of Joe, but he was also active in extracurricular activities and sports and performed well, specifically in his Government and History classes.
+But his grades were average overall.

 Left Alone Together in the USA

 Joe and JFK were the only members of the Kennedy clan who were left in the States when their Dad, Joseph Patrick Kennedy, was selected as USA Ambassador to England.
-He brought the whole family with him to England, except the 2 who were studying at Harvard.
+He brought the whole family with him to England, except his sons studying at Harvard.

-JFK and Joe consistently received letters from their father informing them about the rising tensions and conflicts in Europe which he fears would escalate into a full-blown war.
-Hitler of Germany and Mussolini of Italy were the strongmen of Germany and Italy respectively and were harboring ambitions of taking over the land of other countries.
+JFK and Joe consistently received letters from their father informing them about the rising tensions and conflicts in Europe, which he feared would escalate into a full-blown war.

-The fears of Joseph Patrick Kennedy became reality when on September 1, 1939, World War II began when Germany invaded Poland.
+The fears of Joseph Patrick Kennedy became a reality on September 1, 1939, World War II began when Germany invaded Poland.

 At around this time, Jack was graduating from Harvard.
-He wrote a thesis that explained why Great Britain was not prepared for war with Germany.
+He wrote a thesis explaining why Great Britain was unprepared for war with Germany.
 It even became a published book titled Why England Slept.

 JFK graduated from Harvard in June 1940.
-A cablegram from his father gave Jack praise on 2 aspects: That he was a smart guy and a swell guy at the same time.
+A cablegram from his father gave Jack praise on two aspects: That he was a smart guy and a swell guy at the same time.

 Military Service of John F. Kennedy

 Not long after college, Jack and Joe both joined the Navy.
-Joe was a pilot and sent off to missions in Europe.
-Jack was made a Lieutenant and his designation was in the South Pacific as the commander of the iconic PT-109, a patrol torpedo boat.
+Joe was a pilot and was sent off on missions in Europe.
+Jack was made a Lieutenant, and his designation was in the South Pacific as the commander of the iconic PT-109, a patrol torpedo boat.

 Death of Joe Kennedy

-About a year later, Joe died when his plane blew up during a war mission in Europe.
+About a year later, Joe died when his plane exploded during Operation Aphrodite.